 The 2019 NCAA Tournament saw No. 2 seeds reach greater heights than they had, at least collectively, in the previous two tournaments.
-Every No. 2 seed last year – Michigan State, Michigan, Tennessee and Kentucky – made the Sweet 16.
+Every No. 2 seed in 2019 – Michigan State, Michigan, Tennessee and Kentucky – made the Sweet 16.

 Two made the Elite Eight and the Spartans made the Final Four.
-One one of last year's No. 2 seeds won by single digits in the second round – Tennessee.
+One one of those No. 2 seeds won by single digits in the second round – Tennessee.

 Swap 2017's Duke and Louisville for 2018's Cincinnati and North Carolina, 2017's Arizona for 2018's Purdue and 2017's Kentucky for 2018's Duke and the story you read seems all too familiar.

 All this goes to show you: there’s no certainty when it comes to the No. 2 seed.

 The 1991 Syracuse team learned that lesson quickly.
 The Orange suffered a 73-69 loss to No. 15 seed Richmond, which was the first time ever a No. 15 seed sent a No. 2 seed home.

 Before the Spiders’ upset, the second seeds didn’t have much trouble defeating the No. 15 seeds.
 From the expansion to 64 teams in 1985 until the Syracuse upset, only four games had been decided by eight points or fewer: